5 Things Brands Can Do To Win Back Customer Trust

 Understand Your Data

+Dana Simberkoff, chief risk, privacy and information security officer, AvePoint told CMSWire it is crucial for companies to understand the data they collect.
+"As consumers and policy makers around the world become increasingly alarmed over the threat landscape posed by cybercriminals and privacy practices (or lack thereof) of large corporate players alike, a unique opportunity for companies that understand and embrace the value of data protection has emerged," she said.

-He added that data management and collaboration can be turned to a competitive advantage for marketers if the right risk management filters in place, so that data is available whenever and wherever to those who need it, and not available to those who shouldn't have access.
+She added that data management and collaboration can be turned to a competitive advantage for marketers if the right risk management filters in place, so that data is available whenever and wherever to those who need it, and not available to those who shouldn't have access.
 "Companies can repurpose their compliance programs that have traditionally been viewed as a cost center to help them turn this previously untapped information into a business asset.
-This not only creates a quantifiable return on investment for data security and privacy programs, but it also helps the company increase productivity and stay out of regulatory hot water," he explained.
+This not only creates a quantifiable return on investment for data security and privacy programs, but it also helps the company increase productivity and stay out of regulatory hot water," she explained.

-How Brands Can save Themselves If There Is a Problem
+How Brands Can Save Themselves if There Is a Problem

 Data breaches and other problems, including those that do not originate on the Internet or social media, will inevitably occur.
 When that happens Constellation Research vice president and principal analyst Cindy Zhou, recommends applying a simple formula: "Transparency, open communication and speedy follow-up."
 She offered Kentucky Fried Chicken's response to running out of chicken as an example.